vitessio/website/content/en/docs/design-docs/vreplication/vstream/tracker.md

 ## Basic Flow for version tracking

-### Master
+### Primary

 #### Version tracker:

-1. When the master comes up the replication watcher (a Vstream) is started from the current GTID position.
+1. When the primary comes up the replication watcher (a Vstream) is started from the current GTID position.
 Tracker subscribes to the watcher.
 1. Say, a DDL is applied
 1. The watcher Vstream sees the DDL and
    1. asks the schema engine to reload the schema, also providing the corresponding gtid position